Fierioziy/ParticleNativeAPI/README.md

 ## Compatibility
 Tested Spigot versions: 1.7.10, 1.8.8, 1.12, 1.14.3, 1.15.2.
+It should work on Bukkit (CraftBukkit) as well.

 Plugin should be compatible at least between MC 1.7 and MC 1.15 for now.
 It will only needs update if new feature/bugfix were added or there were Minecraft changes in packet handling in future versions.